 Judge Feuer has ruled on a more diverse range of cases after being re-elected in 2014.
 This might help address voters’ concern that she has less experience than Judge Segal.
 Based on her data, she might be slightly more receptive to tenants in Unlawful Detainer situations than the rest of the judges in LA.
 She doesn’t display any notable biases in Wrongful Eviction cases, however.

 Gavelytics’ database is designed to generate accurate insights across several judges and counties for practicing litigators.
-We also provide customized insights like this article.
+It can also provide customized insights like this article.
 To find out more, please schedule a demo.